SMAS Facelift Brisbane: When This Technique May Be Considered

 4. First post-operative review — Sydney.
 Initial wound review takes place in Sydney within a few days of surgery, before patients return to Brisbane.

 5. Return to Brisbane.
 Patients fly home once cleared by Dr Turner.
-For SMAS facelift, this is often earlier than for deep plane procedures — many patients are cleared to travel within 4–7 days of surgery, depending on individual recovery.
+For SMAS facelift, this is often earlier than for deep plane procedures — many patients are cleared to travel within 4 to 7 days of surgery, depending on individual recovery.

 6. Ongoing follow-up — Herstellen Clinic, Brisbane.
 All routine post-operative care from this point is coordinated locally by Dr Turner and the Herstellen Clinic team — wound checks, suture removal, scar reviews, and longer-term follow-up.